w3c/web-advertising/serverdeclaration.md

-# Advertisement Transparency via a Machine-readable Server Identity and Purpose Descriptor.
+# Transparency via a Machine-readable Server Identity and Purpose Descriptor.

 Web pages often contain many, sometimes hundreds, of elements that initiate transactions with servers other than those managed by the top-level website.